kemuelGermones/Unexplained/README.md

 ### Description

-This is an online forum application built with Node.js, Express.js and MongoDB where users can view posts from different categories.
+Is an online forum web application built with Node, Express and MongoDB that enables users to communicate with each other by posting messages and engaging in discussions on various topics.
-Registed users can also create, edit and delete their own posts and comments.

 ### Requirements